QR5.4.4 Matter Changes Space

 Figure 5.10.
 Light bends when a lift goes up

-This model also predicts that a star will bend light by changing the space around it, as the gravity gradient can cause refraction (3.6.2).
-Light bends when it enters water because it spreads more slowly in it, as slowing down one side of a spreading wave skews it that way.
-Water then bends light by being a denser medium not by exerting a force.
+This model also expects a star to bend light, because its gravity gradient will cause refraction (3.6.2).
+Light refracts when it enters a denser medium like water because it spreads more slowly in it, as slowing down one side of a wave skews it that way.
+Water then bends light because it is a denser medium, not by exerting a force.

 Next